-$\mu$ Tasker and its environment are essentially not hardware specific and can thus be moved between processor platforms with great ease and efficiency.
+μTasker and its environment are essentially not hardware specific and can thus be moved between processor platforms with great ease and efficiency.

-However the $\mu$ Tasker project setups are very hardware specific since they offer an optimal pre-defined (or a choice of pre-defined) configurations, taking it out of the league of "board support packages (BSP)" to a complete "project support package (PSP)", a feature enabling projects to be greatly accelerated.
+However the μ Tasker project setups are very hardware specific since they offer an optimal pre-defined (or a choice of pre-defined) configurations, taking it out of the league of "board support packages (BSP)" to a complete "project support package (PSP)", a feature enabling projects to be greatly accelerated.

-This tutorial will give you a flying start to using the $\mu$ Tasker on the Luminary Micro LM3SXXXX devices.
-It can be fully simulated using VisualStudio 6.0 or higher and can be run on the various common evaluation boards (specific configurations for the LM3S6965 and LM3S8962 are discussed), for which Rowley CrossWorks, IAR, Keil uVision and GCC project configurations are available.
-Building the project using GCC is included as an optional postbuild step when working in VisualStudio, but debugging with the GNU tool chain is not discussed.

-Although there are various ways to work with the LM3SXXXX, the following method is described in this tutorial:
+This tutorial will give you a flying start to using the μTasker on the COLDFIRE KIRIN 3 M5225X.
+It can be fully simulated using VisualStudio 6.0 or higher and can be run on the FreescaleTM M52259EVB or M52259DEMO hardware, in which case the Codewarrior compiler and IDE with background debugger is assumed.
+Building the project using GCC is included as an optional post-build step when working in VisualStudio, but debugging with the GNU tool chain is not discussed.
+Both M52259DEMO and M52259EVB come with inbuilt background debuggers and are a cheap way to make acquaintance with this device.
+They are delivered with a special code limited version of the compiler, whereby this is adequate for the following tutorial and more besides!